top of page

 Quality is relevant when it comes to sensors, as the sensor is made up of millions of ‘pixels’ which capture the image.
 So if your camera is described as being ‘20mp’ or ‘20 megapixel’ for example, this means it has 20 million pixels on its sensor.

-The most common sensor size in consumer-level DSLR or mirrorless cameras today is known as ‘APS-C’ and then the next most common is known as ‘Micro Four Thirds’ or ‘MFT’.
-Some high end compact and bridge cameras now use 1” sensors, or even MFT in a few cases - but the majority still have the very small 1/1.23” sensors.
+The most common sensor size in consumer-level DSLR or mirrorless cameras today is known as ‘APS-C’ and then the next most common is ‘Micro Four Thirds’ (MFT).
+Some high end compact and bridge cameras now use what are known as '1” sensors', or even MFT in a few cases - but the majority still have the very small 1/2.3” sensors.

 Both APS-C sensors and MFT sensors give excellent image quality, and you can comfortably enlarge an image from one of these cameras to as big as you could possibly want to put on the wall in your house!
-So unless you are planning to take photography up professionally, a full frame sensor is not actually necessary - but is of course also a good option, and will give you some extra flexibility.
+So unless you are planning to take photography up professionally, a full frame sensor is not actually necessary - but it is of course also a great option, if you don't mind the extra cost, the bigger and heavier lenses, and having much larger image files to store and manage.

 Return to the PTiYP app to continue.